 Atlanta (Apparently)

-Apparently this is a portrait of the huntress and fleet runner Atlanta.
+This statue is apparently a portrait of the huntress and fleet runner Atlanta.
 It’s based on the marble sculpture held at Manchester Museum by Derwent Wood.
+I can’t help but wonder if Mr Wood ever studied the classics.

 Atlanta’s father abandoned her on Mount Parthenion; he wanted a son.
-Suckled by a bear and raised by hunters she grew up to be an athlete.
-Modelling herself on Artemis she wore a sleeveless tunic and lived in the wilderness whilst avoiding men – the oracle warned marriage would be her undoing.
+Suckled by a bear and raised by hunters she modelling herself on Artemis.
+An extraordinary athlete and warrior, she wore a sleeveless tunic, lived in the wilderness and avoided men – the oracle warned marriage would be her undoing.

 She sailed and fought alongside the Argonauts, although she was excluded from some adventures; Jason worried she’d cause trouble between the men.
-She appeared frequently in Greek art as a woman arm wrestling with hero King Peleus, it was popular because she won.
+Atlanta appeared frequently in Greek art as a woman arm wrestling with hero King Peleus, a popular image because she beat him.

-In another story, Artemis sent a wild boar to cause devastation, Atlanta and the Argonauts were sent to hunt it.
-Some of the men were angry she joined the hunt, yet Atlanta was first to injure it and was subsequently awarded the hide.
-However, it was taken off her because she was a woman.
+In another story, Artemis sent a wild boar to cause devastation.
+Atlanta with the Argonauts were sent to hunt it, she was first to injure the beast and was awarded the hide.
+However, she wasn’t allowed to keep her prize.

 After the boar hunt Atlanta’s father decided having a daughter wasn’t so bad and started planning her marriage.
-Atlanta agreed as long as her suitor could outrun her (an impossible feat) and if they failed they’d be killed.
+Atlanta agreed, with a stipulation that her suitor would have to outrun her (an impossible feat) and if they failed they’d be killed.
 Several suitors died.
 Until Hippomenes cheated by getting magic apples off Aphrodite.
-When Atlanta overtook him he threw a golden apple, and she ran after it.
-In so doing he won the race, but he forgot to thank Aphrodite so she zapped them with sexual passion whilst they were in a sanctuary for Zeus.
-Zeus was not amused, and changed them into lions.
-Lions, at the time, were believed to only be able to mate with leopards.
+Atlanta overtook him, so he threw a golden apple and she ran after it, which meant he won the race.
+But he forgot to thank Aphrodite, she waited until they were in a sanctuary for Zeus and then strategically zapped them with sexual passion.
+Zeus was not amused, and changed them into lions, because in those days lions could only mate with leopards.
 And so Atlanta was left sexually frustrated, and Zeus proved the oracle right.

 Atalanta blended female and male attributes.
 A complex character, as she posed a threat to male order whilst being the subject of male desire (Barringer, 1996).
 As a character she offers insights into the tension of gender dynamics in Ancient Greek society.
 She exists as a feminist metaphor for the misrepresentation of women, from Ancient Greece to today.
-It’s ironic the sculpture captures none of this friction, yet captures the stereotypical view of femininity.
+Ironically the sculpture captures none of this friction, yet captures a stereotypical view of femininity.

 Barringer, J. M. (1996).
 Atalanta as Model: The Hunter and the Hunted.
 Classical Antiquity, 15 (1), pp. 48-76.